 Considering the average person spends a full 11 years physically at work (and probably more than that for most ALTO members!), every minute should count.
 Even just saving 10 minutes a day adds up to a whole working week of 40 extra hours at the end of a year.

-So in the webinar, we were looking at small things we could do to make a real difference to how we felt about our working days.
-We looked at three areas:
+In the webinar, we looked at small things we could do to make a real difference to how we felt about our working days.
+We explored three areas:

 - Managing our Mindset

 - Managing our Focus

 Read on for Catherine’s tips, and if you’re a member, you can also view the webinar recording and slides.

 Managing our Mindset